-Scenario #2: Is your education the “wrong kind” for your newly targeted job role?
+Scenario #2: Is your education the “wrong kind” for your newly targeted role?

-An individual with VERY specific education will understand this most.
+An individual with VERY specific training will understand this most.

 This type of industry-focused certificate becomes irrelevant to a multitude of other industries, so job seekers would be wise to examine and possibly exclude such academic items from their resume.